 - Trade show kiosk: Set up a kiosk at a trade show where you might see a lot of happy customers and ask them to submit a quick video testimonial.

-- After purchase email: You most likely already send a follow-up email to customers who purchase a product.
-Include a link to your testimonial page so they can give more details about their experience.
+- After purchase email: If you already send a follow-up email to customers who purchase a product, include a link to your testimonial page so they can give more details about their experience.

 - Thank loyal customers: Talk to your repeat customers, either in the store or through email, and thank them.
-This is also a great time to ask for their feedback through a testimonial.
+This is also a great time to ask for their feedback through a testimonial or online review.

 - Social media: Using social media monitoring tools like Hootsuite or Sprout Social, send an automated testimonial request response to positive mentions or direct messages.

-With your automation in place, all you have to do is turn it on and you’ve automated your testimonial collection.
 While you don’t have to monitor testimonial campaigns constantly, it’s a good idea to check in and make sure everything is working.
-Set aside a few minutes each day or an hour a week to see what testimonials you’ve gathered, approve or reject them, and check on your posts.
+Set aside a few minutes each week or an hour each month to see what testimonials you’ve gathered, approve or reject them, and optimize your campaign.

-Once you’ve collected a group of testimonials, try using them in more creative ways.
+Once you have a strong collection of testimonials, try using them in more creative ways.
 You can post and repost, but you can also use testimonials in commercials, brochures, social media ads, and more, as long as you have your customer’s permission.